Do Go On - 314 - The Oak Island Mystery

 Let's definitely find a way.

-Now, there was a pretty good reason why the boys wanted
+Now there was a pretty good reason why the boys wanted to explore the area a little more because this

-had quite a mysterious past.
+island had quite a mysterious past.

-The golden age of piracy had occurred between 1690 and 1730
+The golden age of piracy had occurred between 1690 and 1730, and with Nova Scotia being

-pirates were known to frequent
+quite close to Boston, pirates were known to frequent the area.

-pirate, admitted to burying an unspecified wealth of treasure in the area,
+to burying an unspecified wealth of treasure.

-claiming it was two million pounds.
+two million pounds.

 Whoa.